 - IDEs that support Node.js: most code editors work well with Node.js, but the best ones are WebStorm, Atom, and VS Code.

 - Node.js frameworks: they offer templates, libraries, automation features, display interfaces that make development easier.
-Best Node.js frameworks on the market are Meteor, Express.js, Koa.js, but there are more.
+The best Node.js frameworks on the market are Meteor, Express.js, Koa.js, but there are more.

-The main advantage of using Node.js is that it’s a language designed with backend development in mind.
-Unlike general-purpose languages (Java, Python, etc), its functionality is not overly complex, because the runtime environment doesn’t aim to cover many niches simultaneously.
+One of the main advantages of Node.js software development is that it’s a language designed with backend development in mind.
+Unlike general-purpose languages (Java, Python, etc.), its functionality is not overly complex because the runtime environment doesn’t aim to cover many niches simultaneously.
 For example, Node.js vs Ruby on Rails.

-Let’s take a look at other Node.js advantages, specifically for web app development.
+Let’s take a look at other advantages of Node.js web application development.

 Lately, companies have been actively switching from their backend tech stacks to Node.js.
-LinkedIn chose Node.js over Ruby on Rails because it handled increasing workload better and helped reduce the number of servers in 10 times.
+LinkedIn chose Node.js over Ruby on Rails because it handled increasing workload better and helped reduce the number of servers by 10 times.
 PayPal and Netflix did a similar thing, only they had an intention to change their architecture to microservices.
-Let’s see why your company might want to consider Serverless app development with Node.js in a web project.
+Let’s take a closer look at the reasons to choose Node.JS for web app development.

 Powerful tech stack for web development